allan1371/PuppersName/README.md

 # PuppersName

-Small Project from naming new puppy.
+Small Project for naming our new puppy.
 I did this to practice my data analyst skills.
 Very simple data collection, cleaning, and Tableau work.

 ## Who